Azure/missionlz/src/docs/adding-policy.md

 The route we've deemed best for managing policy within MLZ is to apply templates of policy where appropriate.
 The included policy is a simple sample policy that is not relevant to the deployment of MLZ.
 It stands as a place holder for future policy groupings.

+Viewing the documentation is highly recommended.
+After that you can decide whether this scripted path for applying a blueprint is the right choice for you.
+[BluePrint Documentation]()

 ## Adding Policy

 The addition of a policy can be handled manually or by exporting an already created set of templates.
 If you wish to export a set of blueprint templates, please follow the instructions at the end of the document.